Reduced blood circulation and hypertension caused by cutaneous folds

 Folded arteries and veins

-When you close an articulation, the blood flow is reduced because the blood vessels that pass there are bent, compressed and flattened.
-But, when permanent folds are formed, they maintain the compression; so the flow is reduced at all times.
+When you close a joint, blood flow is reduced because the vessels passing through it are folded, compressed, and flattened.
+But, when permanent folds are in place, they maintain constant compression; therefore, the flow is reduced at all times.

-The arteries get badly battered and crumpled when they pass through some areas of your body, mostly the joints.
+Arteries are terribly battered and crumpled as they pass through certain parts of your body, especially at the joints.

-Your repeated moves and the positions you hold create deep folds in your skin and many of them have become permanent.
+Your repetitive movements and sustained postures create deep folds in your skin, and many have become permanent.

-Doctors try to open up these vessels internally, but the problem could also be cured externally and naturally by grooming the skin of the affected area.
+Doctors try to unblock these vessels internally, but the problem could also be cured externally and naturally by grooming the skin of the affected area.

 High blood pressure or Hypertension